youzan/zent/packages/zent/src/affix/README_en-US.md

 **Note**

-- at least one of `offsetTop` and `offsetBottom` must be set; you can set both at the same time but you're warned of bizarre things that may happen if window height is too small.
+- At least one of `offsetTop` and `offsetBottom` must be set; you can set both at the same time but you're warned of bizarre things that may happen if window height is too small.
 - Using `ref` and `getAffixContainer` for relative positioning at the same time when there are two scrollbars.
 You should add scroll event listener for outer scroll container manually.